 The decision of Parliament, as expressed in the Act of 1781, was substantially in favour of the council and against the court on all points.
-Sir James Stephen argues that the enactment of this Act 'shows clearly that the supreme court correctly interpreted the law as it stood 1'.
-But this contention seems to go too far.
-A legislative reversal of a judicial decision shows that, in the opinion of the legislature, the decision is not substantially just, but must not necessarily be construed as an admission that the decision is technically correct.
-It is often more convenient to cut a knot by legislation than to attempt its solution by the dilatory and expensive way of appeal
+Sir James Stephen argues that the enactment of this Act 'shows clearly that the supreme court correctly interpreted the law as it stood.'1 But this contention seems to go too far.
+A legislative reversal of a judicial decision shows that, in the opinion of the legislature, the decision is not substantially just, but must not necessarily be constant as an admission that the decision is technically correct.
+In often more convenient to cut a knot by legislation than to attempt its solution by the dilatory and expensive way of appeal.

 The Act of 1781 contained a further provision which was of great importance in the history of Indian legislation.
 It empowered the governor-general and council 'from time to time to frame regulations for the provincial courts and councils.'
 Copies of these regulations were to be sent to the Court of Directors and to the Secretary of State.
-They might be disallowed or amended by the king in council, but were to remain in force unless disallowed within two years were expressly empowered to make rules, ordinances, and regulations.
-But regulations made under this power had to be registered in the supreme court 1, with the consent and approbation of that court.
+They might be disallowed or amended by the king in council, but were to remain in force unless disallowed within two years.

+On assuming the active duties of revenue authority in Bengal in 1772, the president and council had made general regulations for the administration of justice in the country by the establishment of civil and criminal courts.
+And by the Regulating Act of 1773 the governor-general and council were expressly empowered to make rules, ordinances, and regulations.
+But regulations made under this power had to be registered in the supreme court,1 with the consent and approbation of that court.
 In 1780 the governor-general and council made regulations, in addition to those of 1772, for the more effectual and regular administration of justice in the provincial civil courts, and in 1781 they issued a revised code superseding all former regulations.
 If these regulations were made under the power given by the Act of 1773 they ought to have been registered.
 But it does not appear that they were so registered, and after the passing of the Act of 1781 the governor-general and council preferred to act under the powers which enabled them to legislate without any reference to the supreme court.
 However, notwithstanding the limited purpose for which the powers of 1781 were given, it was under those powers that most of the regulation laws for Bengal purported to be framed.
 Regulations so made did not require registration or approval by the supreme court.
-But it was for some time doubtful whether they were binding on that court 2.
+But it was for some time doubtful whether they were binding on that court.2